Frank S. B. Gavin

 Frank Stanton Burns Gavin (October 13, 1890 - March 20, 1938) was an American Anglican priest, theologian, author, journalist and educator.
 He received his B.A. at the University of Cincinnati in 1912; B.H.L. at Hebrew Union College in 1923; a B.D. at the General Theological Seminary in 1915; and a Th.D. from Harvard University in 1916.

-He served as literary editor of The Living Church beginning in 1924, and taught at Nashotah House Theological Seminary and the General Theological Seminary.
+He served as literary editor of The Living Church beginning in 1924.
+He taught at Nashotah House Theological Seminaryin Wisconsin and the General Theological Seminary in New York.

-The Frank Gavin Liturgical Foundation was established in his memory on May 26, 1944 in New York State, and went on to publish the Anglican Breviary in 1955 and the People's Anglican Missal in the American Edition in 1958.
+The Frank Gavin Liturgical Foundation was established in his memory on May 26, 1944 in New York State.
+It published the Anglican Breviary in 1955 and the People's Anglican Missal in the American Edition in 1958.